ningyang-li/ningyang-li.github.io/_pages/about.md

 - **Bachelor**
 2015.09.07--2019.06.27  Remote Sensing Science and Technology, Henan Polytechnic University (HPU), Jiaozuo, China

-Disappearing ntnu PhD
+Unreachable ntnu Ph.D.
 ======
 - 2022.12.19--2024.04.29
 I passed the interview on Dec.
 19, 2022 and then waited for the result of final qualification review.
 Until Apr.
-29, 2024, I was told that the PhD offer was cancelled because of the serious relationship between China and Norway.
+29, 2024, I was told that the Ph.D. position was cancelled because of the serious relationship between China and Norway.

 Work
 ======